Decision intelligence for real operating calls.

 Whether the demand shift is durable enough to justify reallocation cost

-Which fulfilment routes have available capacity right now
+Which fulfilment routes and nodes have available capacity right now

 ReallocationTransport capacityService risk